jessicaribeiroalves/devmarket/README.md

 The network infrastructure for our app will be hosted on Heroku.
 We deployed into Heroku using Git.
 We are using Heroku Postgres which is a managed SQL database.

-Heroku is a cloud based Platform-as-a-Service and is fully managed looking after aspects like server configuration, network management and database versioning.
+Heroku is a cloud-based Platform-as-a-Service and is fully managed looking after aspects like server configuration, network management and database versioning.
 The service also manages DNS.

-Heroku runs our app inside a dyno (i.e. a smart Linux container) by packaging our app's code and dependencies into this container.
+Heroku runs our app inside a dyno (i.e., a smart Linux container) by packaging our app's code and dependencies into this container.
 These containers are typically run on a shared host, but are completely isolated from each other.
 Dynos allow for scalability.

 Heroku allows for multiple languages and ensures that the language stacks are monitored, and upgraded, so it's always up-to-date.